Skip to main content

 Create a new PropertyInfo for an exported property named property_name with type T automatically.

-This will generate property info equivalent to what an #[export] attribute would produce.
+This will generate property info equivalent to what an #[export] attribute would produce: the property is shown in the editor and saved.
+Uses PropertyUsageFlags::DEFAULT as base usage.

 pub fn with_hint_info(self, hint_info: PropertyHintInfo) -> PropertyInfo